tragram/domcikuv-zpevnik-v2/README.md

 ```
 **Note that the chords need to use the Czech/German note names (H:=B, B:=Bb).**

+To exclude a file from the database, simply insert `{disabled: true}` in the preamble.

 ### Extensions of the ChordPro format
 Despite the ChordPro format being the only widely used, the specification lacks many nice-to-have features and even when they do exist, JS parsers do not implement them.
 For convenience, I have added the following: